ngoworldcommunity/NGOWorld/README.md

   ### 🚧 Basic guidelines, setup

-  - [Contributing Guidelines](/CONTRIBUTING.md), without following these your PR/issue might be rejected.
+  - [Contributing Guidelines](/CONTRIBUTING.md), your PR/issue might be rejected without following these.
   - [Clone the repo](/rules/CloneSetup.md) properly to avoid any issues.
   - [Proper API documentation](https://milan-server.onrender.com/docs/) to understand the API endpoints.